GeodynamicWorldBuilder/WorldBuilder/doc/sphinx/developer_manual/contributing_to_the_documentation/documentation_style_guide.md

 :::
 ::::

-is preffered over the use of
+is preferred over the use of

 ::::{code-block} md
 ```{note}